U.S., Israel building new system that can target missiles in space

 The Arrow 4 system represents the next generation of “endo-exoatmospheric interceptors and will be implemented gradually, officials said, ultimately replacing existing Arrow 2 and 3 systems within several decades.

 The Arrow 4 project is a direct collaboration between the Israel Missile Defense Organization (IMDO) and U.S. Missile Defense Agency (MDA).
+Israel Aerospace Industries is the prime contractor for the development and production of the system and its interceptors.

 While officials did not name one specific threat as the motivation for the new system, it’s clear that Arrow 4 is being developed with an eye toward Iran, which has routinely threatened Israel‘s existence and continues to work on its own advanced missile programs.